mikkmad/chord_finder/README.md

 >
 > **In Android Studio**, you can select the target from the device dropdown in the toolbar.

-4. **Build for Release**: Follow Flutter's official documentation to build the application for your target desktop platform:
+### 4. **Build for Release**
+Follow Flutter's official documentation to build the application for your target desktop platform:

 | Platform | Documentation Link |
 | ---: | :---: |